MicrosoftDocs/azure-media-services/media-services/latest/encode-complexity-concept.md

 ## Set complexity for a transform output

-Use `PresetConfigurations` when defining an encoding transform output, and set the complexity to "speed", "quality", or "balanced".
+For a built-in preset, use `PresetConfigurations` when defining an encoding transform output, and set the complexity to "speed", "quality", or "balanced".

 ```rest